 The average age of a driver today is 49 years old, and most of the turnover rate comes from the skilled drivers starting to retire.
 The shortage is expected to increase with lower numbers of people seeking to become qualified drivers.
 While these trucking companies are doing what they can, the issue remains that there are simply too many unqualified drivers on the road.
 And unqualified drivers result in a higher risk for catastrophic accidents and injuries.

 Anyone injured in an accident with a commercial vehicle may have a right to compensation, especially when the driver causes the accident due to negligence.
 Inexperience is not an excuse for causing harm.

-After a serious accident, turn to an attorney in New Orleans ready to fight for you.
+After a serious accident, turn to a personal injury attorney in New Orleans ready to fight for you.
 Shlosman Law Firm is here to help.
 Schedule your consultation today at 504-826-9427 or request more information online.